Why Cash Flow Is Important for Your Small Businesses

 Cash flow from financing activities (CFF)

-So how do you track how much cash you have and where it's going?
-With the (very logically named) cash flow statement.
-Cash flow statements list your sources of cash, breaking them down by the type of cash activity (operating, investing, or financing activity) and the transaction date.
+The best way to track how much cash is moving in and out of your business bank account is by using a cash flow statement.
+A cash flow statement lists your sources of cash, breaks them down by the type of cash activity (operating, investing, or financing activity) and the transaction date.

 With plans starting at $15 a month, FreshBooks is well-suited for freelancers, solopreneurs, and small-business owners alike.